Contribution auditor in Paris : In-kind contribution valuation (commissaire aux apports)

 Who may be appointed : French statutory auditor registered with the H2A#

-Only a statutory auditor (commissaire aux comptes) registered on the list maintained by the High Authority for Audit (H2A), the independent public authority that succeeded the Haut Conseil du Commissariat aux Comptes (H3C) on 1 January 2024, under Ordinance no. 2023-1142 of 6 December 2023 transposing the EU CSRD directive, may carry out this engagement.
-The list is set out at I of article L.821-13 of the French Commercial Code.
-Registration guarantees continuing professional education, mandatory professional liability insurance, and adherence to the profession's code of ethics.
-The auditor is also a member of the relevant Compagnie régionale (CRCC), for Paris, the CRCC de Paris.
-A chartered accountant alone (not registered as a statutory auditor), however well-versed in valuation, cannot sign a contribution audit report.
+In practice, the engagement is overwhelmingly entrusted to a statutory auditor (commissaire aux comptes) registered on the list maintained by the High Authority for Audit (H2A), the independent public authority that succeeded the Haut Conseil du Commissariat aux Comptes (H3C) on 1 January 2024, under Ordinance no. 2023-1142 of 6 December 2023 transposing the EU CSRD directive.
+Registration guarantees continuing professional education, mandatory professional liability insurance and adherence to the profession's code of ethics, which is why registries and advisers favour it.
+The auditor is also a member of the relevant Compagnie régionale (CRCC), for Paris the CRCC de Paris.

 Independence, incompatibilities and civil liability#